alumbra/alumbra.generators/README.md

      (alumbra.analyzer/analyze-schema alumbra.parser/parse-schema))))
 ```

-This is a function that takes two parameters (the operation type and name) and
+This is a function that takes the operation type and, optionally, operation name
-produces a string value representing our desired operation, conforming to the
+and produces a string value representing our desired operation, conforming to
-above schema.
+the above schema.

 ```clojure
 (rand-nth